 The key question: when is Scale worth it?

 The moment you want to monetize through ads or referrals, Scale pays for itself.
-The ad network alone can generate meaningful revenue with even a few thousand subscribers.
-One Reddit user reported earning $675 in their first 10 months on the platform.
+The ad network alone can generate meaningful revenue with even a few thousand subscribers. beehiiv community reports on Reddit document earnings of $600+ in the first 10 months from the ad network alone with modest subscriber counts.

 Scale vs Substack math: At 200 paying subscribers at $10/month ($2,000/month revenue), Substack takes $200/month. beehiiv Scale costs $39/month.
 You save $161/month — $1,932/year.